as595/HTRU1/index.md

 test_data = HTRU1('data', train=False, download=True, transform=transform)
 ```

-An example of classification using the HTRU1 class is provided in [this jupyter notebook].
+An example of classification using the HTRU1 class is provided in [this jupyter notebook]().